True or false? If you plan on visiting an amusement park, you’d better plan on spending a lot of money.

 Reduce the Cost of Park Admission

-$67 is a lot to spend for admission to a theme park; and yet, that’s the current cost of a one-day ticket to Disney World.
+$99 is a lot to spend for admission to a theme park; and yet, that’s the current cost of a one-day ticket to Disney's Magic Kingdom.
 Outrageous?
 Sure, but only if you agree to pay that much.
 For a more reasonable admission price, give some of these money-saving strategies a try:

 Order your tickets online, and you’re likely to be rewarded twice: first with a discounted ticket price, and later with quicker entry to the park – see ya later ticket counter!

 Just how much money can you hope to save by shopping online?
 Quite a bit, actually.
-On the Universal Studios’ website you can buy a 2 day/2 park pass for nearly $30 under the gate price and this bargain is far from unique.
-For proof, you need only surf over to the Sea World website, where an online exclusive, called “Be a Kid Again,” allows web shoppers to purchase adult tickets at the kid price.
+On the Universal Studios’ website you can buy multi-day passes for $20 under the gate price – and this bargain is far from unique.
+For proof, you need only surf over to the Sea World website, where an online exclusive, called "Your Day, Priced Your Way” allows web shoppers to save $30 on weekday tickets and $15 on weekend tickets.
 Bargain hunters rejoice!

 For more information on online admission discounts, refer to: